 Role.
 The studies committee advises the student's program of study and design of the thesis research.
 They may also administer the comprehensive examination or a separate committee may be formed to administer the comprehensive exam.

 Registering for courses.
 Do not register for the fall semester until you have spoken with your advisor.
 Course registration is done electronically, via the registrar's website (www.uvm.edu/~rgweb) or myUVM (https://myuvm.uvm.edu), where you can add and drop classes, check your grades, and access an online course schedule.

 Course credits.
 Be sure to read the Graduate College's Enrollment Policies and Procedures.
-This section will tell you what you need to do each semester in order to be considered a full-time student.
-In short, you must be enrolled for at least 9 credit hours (of courses and/or research) during each of the fall and spring semesters to receive the benefits of a fulltime graduate student.
+This section will tell you what you need to do each semester in order to be considered a fulltime student.
+In short, you must be enrolled for 9 credit hours (of courses and/or research) during each of the fall and spring semesters to receive the benefits of a fulltime graduate student.
 Fulltime students who are working during the summer may enroll for up to 5 credits of research during the summer semester.
 Students who have finished the credits required for their degree (75 for PhD and 30 for MS) but are still working fulltime on their thesis research should enroll in GRAD 903 during the fall and spring semesters to maintain fulltime student status.